sensible-hq/sensible-docs/readme-sync/v0/llm-based extractions/prompt-tips/3000 - table-tips.md

 2. Create a test document type in the Sensible app, then follow the prompts in the dialog to upload the example document and create the type.

-4. Click **Sensible Instruct** and create prompts to extract data using the following table:
+4. Click **the visual editor** and create prompts to extract data using the following table:

 | Field name             | Method | Overall table description            | Column IDs and descriptions                                  |
 | ---------------------- | ------ | ------------------------------------ | ------------------------------------------------------------ |